VR-HoangLong/android_device_vsmart_V620A/README.md

-Copyright (C) 2020 - The MoKee Open Source Project
+Copyright (C) 2020-2022 The LineageOS Project

 Device configuration for Vsmart Live
 ==============